anshkumar/Voltage-Stability-Toolbox/README.md

 Select Model/Load
 Select one of the IEEE#_VST.dat file in the data folder to load the data
 Select Analyis/Static Bifurcation
-Select the corresponding IEEE#.dll file in the models folder
+Select the corresponding IEEE#.mexw32 file in the models folder
 This will bring static bifurcation  simulation interface
 Reset the sate values (flat start)
 Set search direction to (-1) for load buses to increase the power demand